• Horizontal Logo

 1st Semester, .5 Credit, Full Time Course (Grades 11-12)

 A continuation of the AP Calculus AB syllabus, covering those topics in the BC course not covered in the AB course.
 Topics include: further techniques and applications of integration, improper integrals, differential equations, infinite series, and functions given in parametric, polar, and vector form.
 If time allows, further vector topics will be considered.
 Students enrolled in this course will take the AP Calculus BC exam in May.
 Students in this course are expected to purchase a TI-84 graphing calculator.
-Prerequisite: Minimum grade of B- in AP Calculus AB with a grade of 3 or more on the the AP Calculus AB exam
+Prerequisite: Students are eligible if they have earned a B+ or higher in AP Calculus AB and a score of 3 or higher on the AP Calculus AB exam.

 • Calculus III Honors-S2